 The contribution limit is set each year and increases based on inflation.
-The maximum amount for 2021 has been set at $6,000.
+The maximum amount for 2022 has been set at $6,000, matching the amount set from 2019 to 2021.
 Unused TFSA contribution room can be carried forward and any amounts withdrawn in the current year can only be put back in the following year.

 - Anyone 18 or older is eligible to open a TFSA and contribution room accumulates beginning in the year they turn 18.